officialv6/cppsage/README.md

-# Sage: The Unified C/C++ Orchestrator version.vi
+# Sage: The Unified C/C++ Orchestrator 6layer

 ---

-**Sage by [version.vi](https://github.com/versionvi) is the intelligent project and package manager that acts as the "missing piece" for modern C/C++ development.
+**Sage by [6layer](https://github.com/6-layer) is the intelligent project and package manager that acts as the "missing piece" for modern C/C++ development.
 It elegantly unifies and orchestrates essential tools like CMake, Conan, Clang, and Ninja, bringing clarity, consistency, and control to your entire C/C++ workflow.**

 ---